Galactica-corp/zkKYC/README.md

 ```
 This only rebuilds the circuits for which the source changed since the last build.

+If the circuits were changed, the compilation requires a valid input file for the circuit.
+They can be found in `circuits/input/`.
+They can be modified by hand.
+For complex circuits using hashes, such as zkKYC, you can use the `npx hardhat run scripts/generateZKKYCInputs.ts` to generate the file inlcuding hashes and merkle tree data.

 To compile the library functions into a node module, you can run:
 ```shell
 npm run build